 FRVGI, Father & Son

-Here are three coins from father and son, the last one a coin that just arrived today.
+Here are five coins from father and son, the last one a coin that just arrived today.
 The denarius of the father, from the time of the Social Wars, 91-87 BC, that led to the Romanization of Italy.
 The son, with a similar coin, minted in 61 BC about 30 years later - the reported dates for the son's coin are varied - I prefer the dates of Hersh-Walker which use Mesagne hoard evidence to reorder some of the dates from Crawford.
 For more on the Charles Hersh and Alan Walker publication on the Mesagne hoard, which was found in Calabria ~1980, you can read this post Hoards and Proserpina.

 Doug Smith's post, on these coins "from the Roman oligarchy" is also worth reading and made me smile with this observation: "Others may find humor in the epithet FRVGI (the frugal) used by the man responsible for more denarii than any before him.
 He was frugal in his duties.
 Both this coin and the next are good silver weighing 3.7g.
 We will each see different things of interest in our coins.
 Such is the hobby."